opendocsg/slw-judgments-backfill/2012_SGHC_238/report.md

 **Evaluation of the psychiatric experts’ evidence**

-72     The principles governing a trial judge’s evaluation of conflicting expert testimony were stated by V K Rajah JA in _Sakthivel Punithavathi v Public Prosecutor_ [2007] 2 SLR(R) 983 at [75]–[77]:
+72     The principles governing a trial judge’s evaluation of conflicting expert testimony were stated by V K Rajah JA in _Sakthivel Punithavathi v Public Prosecutor_ <span class="citation">[2007] 2 SLR(R) 983</span> at [75]–[77]:

  7 5 Where there is conflicting evidence between experts it will not be the sheer number of experts articulating a particular opinion or view that matters, but rather the consistency and logic of the preferred evidence that is paramount.
 Generally speaking, the court should also scrutinise the credentials and relevant experience of the experts in their professed and acknowledged areas of expertise. ...

- 76 What is axiomatic is that a judge is not entitled to substitute his own views for those of an uncontradicted expert’s: Saeng-Un Udom v PP [2001] 2 SLR(R) 1.
+ 76 What is axiomatic is that a judge is not entitled to substitute his own views for those of an uncontradicted expert’s: Saeng-Un Udom v PP <span class="citation">[2001] 2 SLR(R) 1</span>.
 Be that as it may, a court must not on the other hand unquestioningly accept unchallenged evidence.
 Evidence must invariably

  be sifted, weighed and evaluated in the context of the factual matrix and in particular, the objective facts.
-An expert’s opinion “should not fly in the face of proven extrinsic facts relevant to the matter” per Yong Pung How CJ in Khoo James v Gunapathy d/o Muniandy [2002] 2 SLR(R) 414 at [65].
+An expert’s opinion “should not fly in the face of proven extrinsic facts relevant to the matter” per Yong Pung How CJ in Khoo James v Gunapathy d/o Muniandy <span class="citation">[2002] 2 SLR(R) 414</span> at [65].
 In reality, substantially the same rules apply to the evaluation of expert testimony as they would to other categories of witness testimony.
 Content credibility, evidence of partiality, coherence and a need to analyse the evidence in the context of established facts remain vital considerations; demeanour, however, more often than not recedes into the background as a yardstick.

  77 ...
 If, in the final analysis, the court is unable to settle on a preferred view the matter must be determined on the basis of the burden of proof; has a reasonable doubt been raised?
 It would, however, be a legal heresy to suggest that a reasonable doubt is inexorably raised in all cases where experts differ.
 What nevertheless may plausibly be suggested is that genuine and irreconcilable differences between experts of comparable standing and credibility can create a reasonable doubt.